Noupin/atropos/README.md

   fraction of each window's duration.
 - Legacy chunk-based LLM settings (`MAX_LLM_CHARS`, `LLM_API_TIMEOUT`, and related
   options) now live at the bottom of `server/config.py` and are deprecated.
+- A conservative coalescing phase merges overlapping intervals when boundaries differ by less than an `eps` tolerance (default `1e-3`).

 ## Git Reversion